-Boston University’s Master of Arts in Teaching (MAT) for Modern Foreign Language Education prepares students to become teachers of Arabic, French, Mandarin Chinese*, or Spanish, leading to Initial teaching licensure at the 5-12 grade level.
+Boston University’s Master of Arts in Teaching (MAT) in World Language Education prepares you to become a teacher of Arabic, French, Mandarin Chinese, or Spanish, leading to Initial teaching licensure at the 5-12 grade level.

 - Have a strong background in Arabic, French, Mandarin Chinese, or Spanish and are seeking a teaching license for the first time, or

 - Hold a Provisional license in Arabic, French, Mandarin Chinese, or Spanish, and are seeking the Initial license.

 How long does it typically take to complete this program?

 How much does this program cost?

 What are the start dates for this program and when are Applications due?

 Using a yearlong cohort-based model, we prepare you to teach in a variety of school contexts through coursework in world language pedagogy, special education, classroom management, foundations of education, as well as elective courses in world language education or Arabic, French, Mandarin Chinese, or Spanish taken through the College of Arts & Sciences (CAS).
 Our program is unique in providing you with a strong foundation in second language acquisition, linguistics, and world language methods that emphasizes a proficiency-based, communicative approach to language teaching.
 Our program is committed to teaching for social justice and disrupting inequality based in white supremacy, anti-Blackness, cisheteronormative patriarchy, ableism, and dominant English monolingualism.

 You will complete a year-long pre-practicum and practicum (student teaching experience) in a local middle or high school, with the support of a Boston University program supervisor who specializes in world language education.